-Should you need to discontinue foster care for your foster pet prior to their full recovery, call the Foster Coordinator to schedule a time to bring the foster pet back to the shelter.
+Should you need to discontinue foster care for your foster pet prior to their full recovery, call the Foster Coordinator to schedule a time to bring the foster pet back to the shelter, or schedule a return appointment online.
+Do not return your foster without an appointment scheduled--kennel space is limited and we might not have a space for them to return to.
 The foster team at Animal Services will work hard to secure a new foster family for any foster returned.